 How IMEs fit into your value chain

-- Reduce rejections and rework (fewer iterations).
+- Reduce rejections and rework.

-- Avoid surprises during assembly or on the test bench.
+- Avoid surprises during assembly or testing.

-- Improve process stability and data-driven decision-making.
+- Improve process stability.

-- Support audits with solid evidence.
+- Support audits with evidence.

 Do you need support in metrology and dimensional control?